 Floodplains for the Future

-FFTF Partners collaborate to support, fund, and implement multi-benefit floodplain projects in the Puyallup River watershed.
+Since 2013, our partners have collaborated to support, fund, and implement multi-benefit floodplain projects and activities in the Puyallup River Watershed.

 Restored connections between rivers and land improve habitat for salmon, protect communities and critical infrastructure from flooding, and provide new opportunities for recreational and cultural uses while preserving agricultural lands in the Puyallup River Watershed.